-Due to the low cost, there is not as much functionality when compared to the alternatives.
-However, if you want a simple battery and alternator health check, this battery tester is perfect for 12V batteries.Check it Out
+Due to the low cost, there isn’t as much functionality when compared to the alternatives.
+However, if you want a simple battery and alternator health check, this battery tester is perfect for 12V batteries and cannot be beaten on price.Check it Out

 Car Battery Tester Buying Guide

-Car batteries are an essential of any car and is required for to power all the electrical components.
-However, when a battery begins to malfunction, it can become a nightmare with the likes of a flat battery or one that is not outputting little power.
+Car batteries are an essential component of any car and is required for to power all the electrical components.
+However, when a battery begins to malfunction, it can become a nightmare with the likes of a flat battery or one that’s only outputting small amounts of power.

-Batteries that have gone flat are not destined for the trash.
+Batteries that have gone flat aren’t always destined for the trash.
 They can be saved by fully charging them with a car battery charger.
 They are an expensive part that can sometimes be mistakenly diagnosed as broken when they are really not.

-This is where a battery tester comes very useful as they will be able to output all necessary data such as the load, temperature, cold cranking amps and the voltage.
-Below is a buying guide to help improve your knowledge and thus make an informed buying decision.
+This is where a battery tester comes very useful as they are able to output all necessary data such as the load, temperature, cold cranking amps and the voltage.
+Below is a guide to help improve your knowledge and thus make an informed buying decision.

 Battery Load Test

 The test should be done whilst the battery is in a high state of charge.
-All of the recommendations above will provide you with instructions to perform the tests.
+All of the recommendations above will provide you with instructions on how to perform these tests.

 For detailed instructions to help you understand how to perform a load test, check out this tutorial guide, which goes into a lot of detail.

-Batteries can be a range of types, sizes and power, which need to be encountered for when you choose a battery tester.
-Each battery type will need to be tested in different ways but not every battery tester will be able to do all types of batteries.
+Batteries are available in a range of types, sizes and power, which need to be encountered for when you choose a battery tester.
+Each battery type needs to be tested in different ways but not every battery tester is compatible with all types of batteries.

 For example, batteries can be 6V, 12V and 24V but also regular flooded, AGM flat plate, AGM spiral, GEL and deep cycle types.
-Ensure that you check the voltage and type of battery that you car uses beforehand so you are not left disappointed.
+You will also need to check the voltage and type of battery that your car uses beforehand.

-There are numerous of methods that devices use to output the real time data.
-From digital displays, analog dials and LED indicators but some devices will even print out the data straight away or connect to an external printer via Bluetooth or WiFi.
+There are numerous methods that devices use to output the real time data that include digital displays, analog dials and LED indicators.
+However, there are even some devices that can even print out the data straight away or connect to an external printer via Bluetooth or WiFi.

-Digital output of the data is the more desirable but it does come with a premium price.
-Analog displays are common among professional devices and some people will prefer them too but poor lighting conditions may cause issues with reading the data.
+Digital output of the data is the most desirable form but it does come with a premium price.
+Analog displays are common among professional devices and some people even prefer them but poor lighting conditions may cause issues with reading the data.

-Finally, LED indicators are found on the cheaper battery testers and although will indicate the health of a battery, they will be limited to the amount of data (i.e. exact figures) they can output.
+LED indicators are mostly found on the cheaper battery testers and although they indicate the health of a battery, they will be limited to the amount of data (i.e. exact figures) they can output.

 Ease of Use

-The battery tester can be relatively easy to use but there are many features required that can make it that much easier.
-For example, the connector leads is the parter of the device that connects the tester to the battery.
+Battery testers can be relatively easy to use but there are many features required that can make it that much easier.
+For example, the connector leads is the part of the device that connects the tester to the battery.
 You will want to ensure that the leads are long enough to reach the terminals from wherever you place the tester.
 Small connector leads can be a real pain as you may have to hold the battery tester whilst performing a test.

-The digital display of a car battery tester will almost certainly improve the easiness of using the device.
-For those that are not from a mechanical background, it can be fairly difficult to understand all the different measurements.
+The digital display of a car battery tester will almost certainly improve the ease of use when using the device.
+For those that aren’t from a mechanical background, it can be fairly difficult to understand all the different measurements.

-However, with a digital display, you will be able to navigate through menus, output the data in a range of formats and more.
-Of course, this does come at a more expensive cost but it is 100% worthwhile paying the extra.
+However, with a digital display, you will be able to navigate through menus, output the data in a range of formats and much more.
+Of course, this does come at a more expensive cost but it’s 100% worthwhile paying the extra.

-All of our recommendations are suitable for beginners to professionals and a range of budgets.
-If you have multiple car batteries around your garage or home, investing into a car battery tester will be a worthwhile investment and potentially save you a fortune buying new batteries.
+All of our recommendations are suitable for beginners and professionals.
+If you have multiple car batteries around your garage or home, investing into a car battery tester will be a worthwhile investment and potentially save you a fortune.